Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The preprocessing step

 In order to find the Hamilton cycles covering $G'$, we decompose $G'$ into $1$-factors $H$, split each $1$-factor $H$ into small path systems $H_i$ and extend $H_i$ into a Hamilton cycle using the edges of $PG$.
 As we shall see, when finding these Hamilton cycles, the most difficult part is to find suitable edges joining $V_0$ to the (non-exceptional) clusters.
 For this step we use the complete exceptional sequences defined in Section~\ref{sec:ces}.

-As explained in Section~\ref{sec:prepro}, the preprocessing graph $PG$ will consist (mainly) of the edge-disjoint union of exceptional factors and a `path system extender' $PE$, which we define and use in Section~\ref{sec:seqremove}.
+As we shall explain in Section~\ref{sec:prepro}, the preprocessing graph $PG$ will consist (mainly) of the edge-disjoint union of exceptional factors and a `path system extender' $PE$, which we define and use in Section~\ref{sec:seqremove}.
 Once we have found suitable edges joining $V_0$ to the clusters, the path system extender will be used to extend these into Hamilton cycles.